-The 16 European countries at the summit all share a former Soviet communist past.
-But today, they are a varied group.
-Some, like Romania, Poland and Hungary, are part of the EU.
-Others, like Serbia, would like to join the EU but are still influenced by Russia, the region's long-time dominant power.
+The 16 European countries at the summit all share a former communist past.
+Some, like Bulgaria, Romania, Poland and Hungary, are part of the EU.
+Others, like Serbia and Bosnia, would like to join, but are still influenced by Russia.

-With Western Europe struggling with economic growth and Russia accused of bullying governments in the region, some of the countries have been looking farther away for commercial deals.
+With western Europe struggling with economic stagnation and the Russian economy collapsing, some of the eastern European countries have been looking to China for commercial deals.

 In the first 10 months of 2014, bilateral trade between China and central and eastern European countries reached $50 billion, up 10 percent from the same ten months of last year, with the pace of growth accelerating, according to the Chinese Ministry of Commerce.